| THE

 subject to the laws of gravity, whereupon it dropped several hundred

+feet down.
 For the whole of the first day the weather was glorious.
 The night

 was so warm that we were invaded by crane flies (harry-long-legs).
 One